ostdotcom/ost-price-oracle/docs/md/PriceOracle.md

 ### Overview

 - Build smart contracts which sets base currency and quote currency as currency pairs.

-- These price oracle should return daily base currency Vs quote currency conversion value.
+- A price oracle should return daily base currency Vs quote currency conversion value.

 ### Specifications

-- The {quoteCurrency}/{baseCurrency} price is derived from tracking each asset's trading across all exchanges globally.
+- The {quoteCurrency}/{baseCurrency} price is expected to be derived from tracking each asset's trading across all exchanges globally.

 - For different {quoteCurrency}/{baseCurrency} there will be different deployed instances of PriceOracle contract.

 - Frequency of populating {quoteCurrency}/{baseCurrency} value depends on the consumer of contract.
 It will be configurable.

 - The price population work will be done by the developer or company.
-Cost(gas) of populating prices will be beared by respective developer/company.
+Cost(gas) of populating prices will be borne by respective developer/company.

 - The contract is opsManaged.
 Since there will be automated process(cron) to populate the price points, machine key will need gas to populate price points.